dogukan1047/dogukan1047/README.md

 </a>

-Hello, I am a software engineering student currently in my third year of studies.
+Hello, I am a software engineering student currently in my 4 year of studies.
 My interest in data science has led me to focus on developing my skills in this field.
 I am constantly on a learning journey to improve my knowledge in programming languages, data analysis tools, and data mining techniques.

 While I have been involved in several projects, recently, I have been working particularly on database design and data management.
 Additionally, I am striving to make large datasets more understandable by using data visualization tools.